In 2039, helper androids are widespread as general purpose electronics.

 The ending here is as realistic as it can be, considering this is about android little girl - and therefore, beautiful.

 A most definite eye-candy.
 With many colors, beautiful scenery, and living, vivid animation.
 The character design is also awesome, although Flower may look a bit too much "moe" for some tastes.

 I don't know if there is such genre already, but I would describe this kind of music as "J-Pop meets Electronica" for some parts, and the rest is pretty simple, like piano, or music boxes quietly playing in the background.
 It is slightly generic, but still very nice to hear, as it gets the viewer into the mood of an anime.

 The voice acting in my opinion was kind of not on the right track, but still acceptable.

 While not too much is said about the characters, we still get to meet them just enough to really get to know their personality.
-Keiichiro is indeed what he is supposed to be, a loner, while Flower, with her cheerful and somewhat childish, yet still often mature personality is helping him survive the tough time of his life.
+Keiichiro is a loner for a reason that gets revealed as the story progresses and tries to develop into more of a man, while Flower, with her cheerful, almost childish personality but important moments of maturity is helping him survive the tough time of his life.